Kenzku/Id-List-Tryout/README.md

 if you haven't install node, please visit: ```http://nodejs.org```

 ## Testing
-The test is being done by Qunit: http://qunitjs.com
+The test is done by Qunit: http://qunitjs.com

 To run the test, please firstly build the app, and run the server: ```node app.js``` then go to ```http://localhost:3000/test```